Skatteetaten/vagrant-hashistack/template/dev/README.md

 Documentation on [parent repository](https://github.com/fredrikhgrelland/vagrant-hashistack#usage).

 ## Usage
+### Start box

+- `make up`, starts box based on files in this repo.

-To use the box built from [vagrant-hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack), you will need a Vagrantfile.
-See [Vagrantfile](Vagrantfile) for a complete example.
-This specifies that we want to use the latest released version of the box from vagrant-hashistack, then run the
+[Vagrantfile](Vagrantfile) is the main file, and specifies that we want to use the latest released version of the box from [vagrant-hashistack](https://github.com/fredrikhgrelland/vagrant-hashistack), and how much resources we want to give it.

-This will start Vault, Consul and Nomad and then the box will be ready for consul-connect enabled services.
+The box will start Vault, Consul and Nomad and then the box will be ready for consul-connect enabled services.
 Nomad, Vault and Consul bind on loopback and advertise on the ip `10.0.3.10` which should be available on your local machine.

 Portforwarding for nomad on port `4646` should bind to `127.0.0.1` and should allow you to use the nomad binary to post jobs directly.